liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/02-installing-liferay-bundle.markdown

 [Using Liferay's Setup Wizard]() documentation.
 <!-- Update link above. -->

-In addition to Liferay Portal itself, bundles include a number of pre-installed Liferay plugins.
-The exact list of plugins depends on your Liferay Portal edition and version.
+In addition to @product@ itself, bundles include a number of pre-installed Liferay plugins.
+The exact list of plugins depends on your @product@ edition and version.
 Visit the *App Manager* in Liferay's Control Panel to see all of the installed Liferay plugins.
 Click on *Store* to access Liferay Marketplace and browse Liferay plugins and click on *Purchased* to view plugins that you've already purchased that are ready to be installed.

-Bundles are the easiest way to get started with Liferay.
+Bundles are the easiest way to get started with @product@.
 They come with a pre-installed and preconfigured Liferay instance that can be used immediately to explore many Liferay features.
-Bundles are the fastest way to create full production-ready Liferay installations.
+Bundles are the fastest way to create full production-ready @product@ installations.

 Of course, it's not always possible to use a bundle.
-You may already have an application server on which Liferay should be installed.
-In this case, please refer to our documentation on installing Liferay on your specific app server.
+You may already have an application server on which @product@ should be installed.
+In this case, please refer to our documentation on installing @product@ on your specific app server.